webnet-fr/database-anonymizer/README.md

 ### How ?

-Launch one command provided by our **database anonymizer** before dumping a production database and it will replace personal information with random but meaningful data.
+Launch a command provided by our **database anonymizer** and it will replace personal information with random but meaningful data.
 The good point is that you can specify the fields to anonymize and how they will be anonymized:

 ```
 webnet_fr_database_anonymizer:  # required part of configuration